airtop-ai/examples-typescript/examples/social-media-listening/README.md

 **Configuration**

 The CLI requires certain environment variables to function correctly.
-You can set these variables in a `.env` file at the root of the project.
+You can set these variables in the `.env` file that was created after installing the project's dependencies.
+You can find the `.env` file in the root of the project (at the same level as this README file).

-*`.env` File:*
+*Variables in the `.env` file:*

 ```
 AIRTOP_API_KEY=your_airtop_api_key